 WHAT IS PRINT PERMANENCE?

-The rate at which deterioration occurs depends primarily on two main factors: the print itself, that is, the colorants used to form the image and the medium on which image resides, and the type of environment the print is exposed to.
+The rate at which deterioration occurs depends primarily on two main factors: the print itself, that is, the colorants used to form the image and the medium on which the image resides, and the type of environment the print is exposed to.

-Toning can increase the longevity of silver-based prints by replacing or coating the metallic silver with more inert metals such as gold, silver sulfide or selenium.
+Toning can increase the longevity of silver-based prints by replacing or coating the metallic silver with more inert metals such as gold, silver sulfide, or selenium.

 CARE & HANDLING GUIDELINES

-I follow the same time-proven methods as Ansel Adams and Edward Weston to ensure each of my silver gelatin limited edition prints meet this very strict criterion.
+I follow the same time-proven methods as documented by Ansel Adams and Edward Weston to ensure each of my silver gelatin limited edition prints meet this very strict criterion.